 National Postdoc Groups

 Institutional memberships in the following groups are available to Stanford postdocs at no charge:

 On-Campus Postdoc Groups

 ChEM-H, an interdisciplinary institute that aims to connect chemistry, engineering, and medicine for human health, established a postdoc society to bring together researchers to share interests and ideas.
 Meetings are held twice monthly, and include opportunities to share your work with your colleagues over lunch or drinks, to discuss ideas or articles that interest you, and to meet other researchers with common interests with whom you can generate new ideas and collaborations.

 The Black Postdoc Association builds community among black postdocs that will lead to a professional network to support and promote diversity.
-BPA provides information about conferences, workshops, seminars, grants/fellowships, travel awards, and volunteer opportunities related to diversity.
-Join our mailing list.
+SBPA provides information about conferences, workshops, seminars, grants/fellowships, travel awards, and volunteer opportunities related to diversity.
+Join the SBPA mailing list.